itead/ITEADLIB_Arduino_Nextion/readme.md

 ## Redirect dbSerial and nexSerial

-If you want to change the default serial to debug or communicate with Nextion , you need to modify the line in file `NexSerialConfig.h`:
+If you want to change the default serial to debug or communicate with Nextion , you need to modify the line in file `NexConfig.h`:

 	#define dbSerial Serial    ---> #define dbSerial Serialxxx
     #define nexSerial Serial2  ---> #define nexSeria Serialxxx